Spartanburg community searching for solution to violence

 SPARTANBURG, S.C.
-(WSPA) — Activists, residents, community organization leaders and law enforcement held a summit Friday with one goal: put together a plan to solve Spartanburg’s recent rise in violence.
+(WSPA) — Activists, residents, community organization leaders and law enforcement held a meeting Friday with one goal: put together a plan to solve Spartanburg’s recent rise in violence.

 So far in 2021, there have been eight homicides within city limits — up from seven for all of 2020, with several months left in the calendar year.
 In July alone, seven people were killed in Spartanburg.